New Hampshire Snow Tubing

 What Should I Wear When I Go Snow Tubing?

-Temperatures and weather condition of course will vary.
-Dress in layers, and dress warmer that you think, you can always take off a layer of clothing but neglecting to wear enough clothing can ruin your day.
-You should dress for snow conditions and utilizewaterproof clothing.
-Some clothing suggestions are; long underwear, insulated jeans, waterproof snow pants, gloves or mittens, a hat, helmet or headband, waterproof jacket and ski / snow pants.
+Temperatures and weather conditions of course will vary.
+Dress in layers, and dress warmer than you think, you can always take off a layer of clothing but neglecting to wear enough clothing can ruin your day.
+You should dress for snow conditions and utilize waterproof clothing.
+Some clothing suggestions are; long underwear, insulated jeans, waterproof snow pants, gloves or mittens, a hat, helmet or headband, waterproof jacket, and ski/snow pants.
 Goggles are recommended or required at some tubing locations.

 What is the best time to go Snow Tubing?

 This winter fun activity is growing in popularity.
 Call in advance to confirm information, check the weather forecast or weather maps, and make a reservation.
 We have had several local ski resorts report that the Snow Tubing sessions are selling out, sometimes days in advance.
 Call ahead and save the hassle.
 Find the telephone numbers and contact information to ski areas in our NH Ski Areas section.